2023 Best Value Communication & Media Studies Bachelor's Degree Schools in Arkansas

 Best Arkansas Schools for Affordable Quality for a Bachelor's in Communication & Media Studies

-Our analysis found University of Arkansas to be the best value school for communication and media studies students who want to pursue a bachelor’s degree in Arkansas.
-UARK is a fairly large public school located in the city of Fayetteville.
+Our 2023 rankings named University of Arkansas the best value school in Arkansas for communication and media studies students working on their bachelor’s degree.
+UARK is a very large public school located in the city of Fayetteville.

-The average tuition and fees for an in-state undergraduate at UARK are $9,574 a year.
+In-state tuition fees for undergraduate students at UARK are $9,574 per year.
 Communications majors at UARK take out an average of $22,990 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $293.

 UARK did well in our overall quality rankings, too.
 It placed #1 on our Best Communication & Media Studies Bachelor’s Degree Schools in Arkansas list.